Capt. Clint, Big Coppit Key1977

-If you would like to buy any of Clint's work and have it delivered to your home contact Clint via the contact info on the home page.
+If you would like to buy any of Clint's work and have it delivered to your home contact Clint via phone, text or email.

 Despite travels to other islands such as Tahiti, Maui and the Bahamas he says "I've always felt a deeper connection to islands and people of The Lower Florida Keys".

 In The News

 Capt.
 Clint, Key West 2007

 SARASOTA, Florida -- Scientists at Florida's Mote Marine Laboratory are trying to figure out the identity of a large squid found off the Florida Keys by a charter captain last week.